Xd-pro/safe_sql/README.md

 # Installation
 Download the binary from the releases section.
 Keep base.php in the working directory.

-It is responsible for the base class and namespace, so make sure to add a correct namespace before the abstract class in the file.
+It is responsible for the base class and namespace, so make sure to add a correct namespace after the <?php tag in the file.
 By default, the `out.php` file will be written when you run the executable, but passing in a command line argument can override this: `./safe_sql src/name/project/database/Transaction.php`
 # Basic usage
 Create a directory called queries in the working directory.
 Inside, you will put SQL files with special syntax for PHP types: